mnot/I-D/link-hint/draft.md

 * Specification: [this document]

-Content MUST be an array of objects, each with a "scheme" member containing a string that corresponds to a HTTP authentication scheme, and optionally a "realms" member containing an array of zero to many strings that identify protection spaces that the resource is a member of.
+Content MUST be an array of objects, each with a "scheme" member containing a string that corresponds to a HTTP authentication scheme ({{!RFC7235}}), and optionally a "realms" member containing an array of zero to many strings that identify protection spaces that the resource is a member of.

 For example: